surbhibawaria/kickstarter-analysis/README.md

 For a better analysis of data, additional tables and graphs would have been more helpful.
 Like, outcomes based on _staff_pick_ can be analyzed to visualize if that affects the success or failure rates of the campaigns.

-Another one could be the outcomes based on the _country_ or _backers_count_.
-Would these affect the success and failure of the campaign?
-Would backers count affect the outcomes?
-Is there any country specific trend which can contribute to success or failure of the campaigns?
+Another one could be the outcomes based on the _country_ to determine if there is any country specific trend which can contribute to success or failure of the campaigns.
+Or if the _backers_count_ would have affected the success and failure of the campaign.

-Creating a table and graph visualizing average donation across campaign outcomes.
+A table and graph visualizing average donation across campaign outcomes.

 Box plot would have been created for successfully funded plays.